MMdevworks/MMdevworks/README.md

 </br>I had fun learning how to render lines in this one and working on my very primitive 3D asset making skills.

 :muscle: [VR Gym](https://github.com/MMdevworks/vr-gym)
-</br>I love the gym so much, I guess I just wanted to build one in VR?
+</br>I love the gym so much, I guess I just wanted to build one in VR and exercise my brain.

 :robot: [Arduino Uno Collection](https://github.com/MMdevworks/arduino-uno)
 </br>Just some small microcontroller projects, I love learning how code can work with hardware!
 One day I'll build a robot.